Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 That’s the reason why TechCrunch is organizing the Hardware Battlefield.
 It’s just like the Battlefield startup competition at TechCrunch Disrupt, except with hardware startups exclusively.

 ShowStoppers has also been running a startup competition for the past five years.
-We wanted to see what LaunchIt was all about, so we went to see the finals and check those companies out.
-Without further ado, meet the 12 finalists of the ShowStoppers LaunchIt startup competition – which was won by Nonda.
+We wanted to see what LaunchIt was all about, so we went to see the finals and check out those companies.
+Without further ado, meet the 12 finalists of the ShowStoppers LaunchIt startup competition — which was won by Nonda.

 Akoustic Arts